 Kingston Canvas React Plus 64GB microSDXC UHS-II Benchmarks: Included USB 3.0 microSD Reader

 Crystal Disk Mark

-The Kingston Canvas React Plus 64GB microSD card managed 273.27 MB/s read, and 266.30 MB/s on the SEQ1M Q8T1 test which simulates 8 sequential operations at once utilizing a single thread.
-This simulates moving large files such as photos or videos from the card to a PC, saving a burst of photos from your DSLR to the card or writing a continuous video file to the card.
+The Kingston Canvas React Plus 64GB microSD card managed 273.27 MB/s read, and 266.30 MB/s on the SEQ1M Q8T1 test simulates 8 sequential operations at once utilizing a single thread.
+This simulates moving large files such as photos or videos from the card to a PC, saving a burst of photos from your DSLR to the card, or writing a continuous video file.

 Anvil Storage Utilities

-I ran Anvil’s SSD Benchmark at 100%-Fill and the results were close but were a little slower than the Crystal Disk Mark scores.
-Sequential 4MB file operations averaged to 241.50MB/s while sequential write operations averaged to 212.80MB/s.
+I ran Anvil’s SSD Benchmark at 100%-Fill, and the results were close but were a little slower than the Crystal Disk Mark scores.
+Sequential 4MB file operations averaged 241.50MB/s while sequential write operations averaged 212.80MB/s.

 ATTO Disk Benchmark

 ATTO reported the slowest results of our testing but were closer to Anvil’s results than what Crystal Disk Mark reported.
-4MB sequential read speeds averaging to 247.94MB/s and write speeds averaged to 223.58MB/s.
+4MB sequential read speeds averaging 247.94MB/s and write speeds averaged 223.58MB/s.